BalaRaju-K/Test_Repo/README.md

 A new line from GIT

-A new line from GIT, but this time we're pulling this file.
+A new line from local, but this time we're pushing this file.